nondejus/AwesomeUnityCommunity/README.md

 * [unity-pm-tutorial](https://github.com/keijiro/unity-pm-tutorial "") - Projection Mapping tutorial.
 * [AsyncCaptureTest](https://github.com/keijiro/AsyncCaptureTest "") - Non-blocking screen capture example with asynchronous GPU readback.
 * [PerformanceBenchmarkReporter](https://github.com/Unity-Technologies/PerformanceBenchmarkReporter "") - The Unity Performance Benchmark tool enables partners and developers to establish benchmark samples and measurements using the Performance Testing package, then use these benchmark values to compare subsequent performance test results in an html output utilizing graphical visualizations.
+* [UnEngine](https://github.com/jbruening/UnEngine "") - A clone of the UnityEngine.dll so you can write and test scripts outside of Unity.
+* [Intel-Realsense-Hand-Toolkit-Unity](https://github.com/ReiiYuki/Intel-Realsense-Hand-Toolkit-Unity "") - Intel Realsense Toolkit for Hand tracking and Gestural Recognition on Unity3D.
+* [Unity-MS-SpeechSDK](https://github.com/ActiveNick/Unity-MS-SpeechSDK "") - Sample Unity project used to demonstrate Speech Recognition using the new Microsoft Speech Service (Preview) via WebSockets.

 # :mortar_board: Learning Resources <a name="learning-resources"></a>